axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

-State-of-the-art imperative language compilers use *intermediate representations* based on control-flow graphs which are turned into SSA form, see figure 1.
+State-of-the-art imperative language compilers use *intermediate representations* based on control-flow graphs which are turned into SSA form, see Figure 1.
 Each node is a straight-line sequence of simple instructions called a *basic block* where jumps to and from only happen at the start and end of the block respectively.
-The SSA property further requires that each variable definition is assigned to only once.
+The SSA property further requires that each variable definition is assigned only once.
 This essentially gives immutability, and so for example the dead-code elimination optimization on code in SSA form is just a mark-and-sweep algorithm.